 Swappiness is a concept complementary to swap memory.
 It drives when linux kernel should start using swap file instead of RAM.
 This concept is a bit more complex of what some people believe.

-When linux kernel needs more phisical memory, it ca decide to use page cache (also stored on disk) or move pages to swap memory.
-Swappiness defines how kernel will be likely to use swap instead of swap.
-So this value doesn’t drive swap usage vs RAM.
+When linux kernel needs more phisical memory, it can decide to use page cache (also stored on disk) or moving pages to swap memory.
+Swappiness defines how kernel will be likely to use swap instead of RAM.
+So this value doesn’t set swap usage vs RAM.
 A good explaination is available on stackexchange from Stephen Kitt.